isomerpages/nlb-biblioasia/_holding-area/Which Was Singapore's First Courthouse?.md

 [^21]: India Office Library Factory Records: Straits Settlements, IOR/G/34/Subseries G/34/153/File 156, “Singapore Diary, 25 February 1828” (p.
 98, image 125), TROVE, accessed 3 February 2023, https://nla.gov.au/nla.obj-824198985/view.

-[^22]: James William Norton-Kyshe, A Judicial History of the Straits Settlements 1786–1890 (Singapore: Faculty of Law, University of Singapore, 1969), 99.
-(From National Library, Singapore, call no. RCLOS 347.5957 NOR); “Singapore,” Singapore Chronicle and Commercial Register, 5 June 1828, 1.
+[^22]: James William Norton-Kyshe, *A Judicial History of the Straits Settlements 1786–1890* (Singapore: Faculty of Law, University of Singapore, 1969), 99.
+(From National Library, Singapore, call no. RCLOS 347.5957 NOR); “Singapore,” *Singapore Chronicle and Commercial Register*, 5 June 1828, 1.
 (From NewspaperSG)

-[^23]: “Notification,” Singapore Chronicle and Commercial Register, 22 May 1828, 1.
+[^23]: “Notification,” *Singapore Chronicle and Commercial Register*, 22 May 1828, 1.
 (From NewspaperSG)

-[^24]: Norton-Kyshe, A Judicial History of the Straits Settlements, 99; “Singapore”.
+[^24]: Norton-Kyshe, *A Judicial History of the Straits Settlements*, 99; “Singapore”.

-[^25]: Norton-Kyshe, A Judicial History of the Straits Settlements, 99; “Singapore”.
+[^25]: Norton-Kyshe, *A Judicial History of the Straits Settlements*, 99; “Singapore”.

-[^26]: “In the Court of Judicature of Prince of Wales Island, Singapore and Malacca,” Singapore Chronicle and Commercial Register, 28 August 1828, 1.
+[^26]: “In the Court of Judicature of Prince of Wales Island, Singapore and Malacca,” *Singapore Chronicle and Commercial Register*, 28 August 1828, 1.
 (From NewspaperSG)

-[^27]: “The Ministry,” Singapore Chronicle and Commercial Register, 20 November 1828, 1.
+[^27]: “The Ministry,” *Singapore Chronicle and Commercial Register*, 20 November 1828, 1.
 (From NewspaperSG)